-Track your spending for a week or two to figure out what categories you’ll need to have for expenses
+Knowing how to write a personal budget requires knowing what types of expenses you have each month.
+So, track your spending for a week or two to figure out what categories you’ll need to have for expenses.

-This can be a tricky one.
+This can be a tricky one to remember.
 You need to keep track of everything you spend money on so you know what’s happening to it.
 Coffee with a friend?
 Write it down.
 Grabbing takeaway on the way home from work?
-Put in the budget tracker.
+Put it in the budget tracker.
 Meeting up with your mates to see a movie?
 Need to keep track of it.

 All of these things add up quickly and can contribute to being in the red more than the black.
 If you understand how much you have to spend on those types of items, then in the future you can stop yourself before you regret it.

 3. Make a plan and decide how much will go in each category

 Once you see how much you have coming in and how much goes out each month, it’s easier to budget.
 You can then set up amounts that you will allow yourself to spend in any given category.
 Groceries, coffee, alcohol, dining, entertainment and more will have a line item in your new personal budget.